KarthickRaja-Meenrajan/automation-framework/automation-framework/README.md

 ## 📌 Notes

 * Used `PageLoadStrategy.EAGER` to handle slow-loading pages
-* Framework designed for easy scalability
+* Framework is scalable and easy to extend with new test cases
+* Logs are generated inside /logs folder (test.log)

 ---